Lead Integration Engineer at Relativity Space

 Minimum Required Skills and Competencies

-- Experience planning and running hazardous testing
+- Experience planning and test conducting hazardous operations.

-- Working knowledge of rocket subsystems including structures, mechanisms, high pressure gas systems and avionics
+- Working knowledge of rocket subsystems including structures, mechanisms, high pressure gas systems, and avionics.

 Preferred Skills and Competencies

 - Self-starter that has demonstrated the ability to define and own a process from scratch and roll out that process through adept communication to a diverse team.

 - New product introduction of an aerospace hardware system into a manufacturing, test, and production system with proven success

 - Experience developing user interfaces for manufacturing and test execution

 - Working knowledge of typical manufacturing execution systems and quality management systems.